-One of the changes made in the Board of Directors Regulation in 2015 was the inclusion of the following provision: "the Board of Directors will ensure that the procedures for selection of its members favour diversity of gender, experience and knowledge and do not suffer from implicit bias that could imply any discrimination".
+The Board of Directors Regulation provides that "the Board of Directors will ensure that the procedures for selection of its members favour diversity of gender, experience and knowledge and do not suffer from implicit bias that could imply any discrimination".

-In addition, as already stated in section C.1.5 above, in December 2015: i) the Nominations and Compensation Committee set a target for representation of the gender less represented on the Board of Directors and drew up guidelines on how to achieve this objective, and ii) the Board of Directors approved a "Director Selection Policy", the objectives of which including favouring gender diversity on the Board.
+In addition, as already stated in section C.1.5 above, the Company has a "Director Selection Policy", the objectives of which include favouring gender diversity on the Board.
+Likewise, in December 2015 the

+Nominations and Compensation Committee set a target for representation of the gender less represented on the Board of Directors and drew up guidelines on how to achieve this objective.

 Notwithstanding the above, the selection process of the Company is mainly based on the suitability and prestige of the candidates.
-Previously no ad hoc measures for selecting female directors had been established, precisely due to the non-sexist nature of the Company's procedures.